openshift/enhancements/enhancements/windows-containers/windows-machine-config-operator-upgrades.md

 ### Design Details

 WMCO is published to OperatorHub as a Red Hat operator.
-When a new WMCO version is released, and the new version is compatible with the current cluster version, an update can occur.
-While we cannot explicity specify a required OCP version for the WMCO upgrade, each new OCP version upgrade should include a Kubernetes version upgrade.
-This allows us to use the [minKubeVersion](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/design/building-your-csv.md#operator-metadata) field in WMCO's CSV, which stops the operator from upgrading if the next WMCO version does not have at least the specified Kubernetes version.
+Each minor version of OpenShift has a different Red Hat operators index.
+By adding the label `com.redhat.openshift.versions` to the WMCO dist-git Dockerfile, and setting its value to the appropriate OCP version, we can specify which operator index WMCO will be released to.

+When a cluster is upgraded OLM will switch to using a new Red Hat operators index.
+Because WMCO is named the same in both indexes, OLM will upgrade WMCO from the previous version, up to the latest version available in the new cluster.

 This update will either happen automatically, or require approval, based on the settings given through OLM when initially installing the operator.